 Easily one of the most beloved parks in all of Beijing.
-The Jingshan park is positioned perfectly, thus allowing it to overlook much of Beijing when at the park’s summit.
+The Jingshan Park is positioned perfectly, thus allowing it to overlook much of Beijing when at the park’s summit.
 It is filled with towering cypress trees and thousands of peony roses.
 And, of course, it is sprinkled with ancient architecture worth experiencing.

 8. Taoranting Park

 Also known as Joyful Park, this beautiful park is located in the Xuanwu District.
 It contains a small patch of land and access to a small lake.
 There are buildings, both ancient and modern, placed along the edges.
-Many people visit the park to walk the Taoran Ting, which is one of the famous historical pavilions.
+Many people visit the park to walk the Taoran Ting, one of the famous historical pavilions.

 7. The Olympic Park